Policy Last Amended: 31 January 2014

 Tenancy at risk

-- Documentation from the client’s landlord or real estate agent or the Consumer, Trader and Tenancy Tribunal (CTTT) that indicates the tenancy is at risk for example Notice of Termination for rent arrears or Specific Performance Order relating to rent arrears
+- Documentation from the client’s landlord or real estate agent or the NSW Civil and Administrative Tribunal (NCAT) that indicates the tenancy is at risk for example Notice of Termination for rent arrears or Specific Performance Order relating to rent arrears

 - A rent increase notice demonstrating a rent increase has occurred